 And, with the kids tucked in bed, we’ve enjoyed many late evenings watching the summer night sky.

 I don’t know if we’ll get to the cabin in June.
 It’s still really better to get there by skidoo, as there’s too much snow on the trails for our Honda (read: ATV) to make it.
 But when we tried to go out last weekend, the skidoo broke – as in I looked out the window while Jared was getting ready, and watched an important part literally fall off.
-We’re OK with that; the skidoo has been “give me maintenance!” noises for a while now, and we’re just glad it broke down while we were still at home.
+We’re OK with that; the skidoo has been making “give me maintenance!” noises for a while now, and we’re just glad it broke down while we were still at home.
 It served us well for a great spring season!
 And getting the Honda out sure makes it feel like summer.

 When that spring/summer energy sets in, I find it harder to sit down and spin.
 I transition more to knitting, maybe because it’s easier to take on the go, or maybe because I want to use some yarn instead of making it.
 Or maybe I just picked a boring spin that I’m not motivated to work on.

 I’ve finished one and a half bobbins of dyed-black Corriedale.
 I have almost a pound of it; a sample of it was my second 51 Yarns spin.
 It is a part of a more interesting thing, and I’ll get to the interesting part soon, but it’s a little bit ugh at the moment.

 Like I said, knitting is where it’s at right now.
 May saw me take scissors to hundreds of hours of work: